Skip to main content

 The SKILL.md file contains:

-• Frontmatter — Name, description, version, MCP server dependency, and license metadata
+• Frontmatter: Name, description, version, MCP server dependency, and license metadata.

-• Examples — Real invocation scenarios
+• Examples: Real invocation scenarios and worked examples.

-• Troubleshooting — Common errors and solutions
+• Troubleshooting: Common errors and recovery steps.

 Reference files in the references/ subdirectory provide supplementary knowledge like schema definitions, decision trees, and template libraries that the AI loads on demand.